 - Set up or operate bindery machines, such as coil binders, thermal or tape binders, plastic comb binders, or specialty binders.

-Print Binding and Finishing Worker Skills
+What a Print Binding and Finishing Worker Should Know

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.